lmammino/loige.co/content/posts/2021-04-11_rust-shenanigans-return-type-polymorphism/index.md

   - rust
 ---

-In this article, I will try to describe Rust return type polymorphism, a feature that I recently discovered (_understood_ is probably a better word here) and that I have been pretty intrigued about.
-This is probably because I am seeing this feature for the first time in a programming language and at first glance it did seem like some sort of built-in compiler magic, available only in the standard library.
+In this article, I will describe Rust _return type polymorphism_ (a.k.a. _generic returns_), a feature that I recently discovered and that I have been pretty intrigued about.

+I am seeing this feature for the first time in a programming language and at first glance, it did seem like some sort of built-in compiler magic, available only in the standard library.
 In reality, it is a generalised feature that you can use in your own code every day.

-Keep in mind that I am still quite a beginner with Rust, so my description might not be the most accurate but i'll try to make a point on why I like this feature and how it works by using some examples.
-Hopefully, you fill find this topic as interesting ad I did!
+Keep in mind that I am still quite a beginner with Rust, so my description might not be the most accurate but I will try to make a point on why I like this feature and how it works by using some examples.
+Hopefully, you will find this topic as interesting as I did!

 Ok, enough chit chat, let's get into it! 🧐